dsherret/console_static_text/README.md

 # console_static_text

 Zero dependency crate for logging text that should stay in the same place in a console.
 This measures words to handle wrapping and has some console resizing support.
-For an example, this could be used for displaying progress bars or inputs.
+Example use might be for displaying progress bars or rendering selections.

 Example use with the [console](https://crates.io/crates/console) crate: